European Heavyweight Championship: UEWA European Heavyweight Championship history

 The European Heavyweight Championship is a professional wrestling championship owned by Union of European Wrestling Alliances.
 All Star Wrestling regards this version as a continuation of its own version of 1990-2003 (see above).
 In addition to the UEWA's partner promotions across Europe, the title has also been contested within Pro Wrestling Elite, Fife Pro Wrestling Asylum, British Championship Wrestling, Iron Girders Pro Wrestling and Insane Championship Wrestling in the United Kingdom and in Tira, Israel for All Wrestling Organization, among others.

-The current champion is Andy Roberts in his first reign, he has set records for longest reign and most cumulative days as champion while retaining the title against Doug Williams, Kez Evans, BT Gunn, James Mason, Wild Boar, Charlie Sterling, Rampage Brown, Jason Reed, Kenny Williams and others to also set the record for the most successful defences in the title's history.
+The current champion is BT Gunn who is in his first reign.
+Andy Roberts set records for longest reign and most cumulative days as champion while retaining the title against Doug Williams, Kez Evans, BT Gunn, James Mason, Wild Boar, Charlie Sterling, Rampage Brown, Jason Reed, Kenny Williams and others to also set the record for the most successful defences in the title's history.